Responding to Symptoms

 - How bad and how long the symptoms are?

-- Including patient-specific characteristics such as age, comorbidities, pregnancy or breastfeeding status, and medication history (including non-prescription medicines and herbal remedies).
+- Other key questions include patient-specific characteristics such as age, comorbidities, pregnancy or breastfeeding status, and medication history (including non-prescription medicines and herbal remedies).

 - Action taken, medicines tried?